precog/matryoshka/README.md

 - `Fix` – This is the simplest fixpoint type, implemented with general recursion.
 - `Mu` – This is for inductive (finite) recursive structures, models the concept of “data”, aka, the “least fixed point”.
-- `Nu` – This is for coinductive (potentially infinite) recursive structures, models the concept of “codata”, aka, the “greatest fixed point’.
+- `Nu` – This is for coinductive (potentially infinite) recursive structures, models the concept of “codata”, aka, the “greatest fixed point”.
 - `Cofree[?[_], A]` – Only has a `Corecursive` instance if there’s a `Monoid` for `A`.
 This represents a structure with some metadata attached to each node.
 In addition to the usual operations, it can also be folded using an Elgot algebra.
 - `Free[?[_], A]` – Does not have a `Recursive` instance.
 In addition to the usual operations, it can also be created by unfolding with an Elgot coalgebra.